 - Identifying and establishing ways to obtain regional and/or local community support/buy-in around the development of the network

 - Identify a strategy to leverage broadband connectivity to support health information technology applications in rural communities

-The applicant organization must be a rural nonprofit organization, public entity, or federally recognized tribe that represents a consortium/network of 3 or more healthcare providers.
+The applicant organization must be a rural nonprofit organization, public entity, or federally recognized tribe that represents a consortium/network of 3 or more healthcare providers and has not previously received funding through this program.
 The applicant organization must be located in a non-metropolitan county or in a rural census tract of a metropolitan county, and all services must be provided in a non-metropolitan county or rural census tract.